sysco-middleware/sysco-middleware.github.io/_drafts/VueJS.md

 Much of our previous work was made in Angular.
 And although, Angular is a great front-end framework, it also has its con's.
 One of our main issues with Angular is its slow learning curve.

-It was very difficult for developers that had little to none front-end experience to make simple changes, corrections or building an additional modules.
+It was very difficult for developers that had little to none front-end experience to make simple changes, corrections or building additional modules.

 Therefore we started looking for alternatives.
 We required a framework that had a short learning curve and could be used for a wide variety of projects.